PEMF Therapy for Pain Relief is now available in an audio format – press play to listen now or continue reading.

 From 2003 and even after my hysterectomy in 2005, I experience this pain in varying degrees and areas.
 The duration of each flare also varies.
 Some flares last a few days, while others last for several weeks or months.

-Heat helps the most and cannabis helps relax my muscles.
+The heat helps the most, while cannabis helps relax my muscles.
 Until this week, I have been using an electric heating pad.
 This has prevented my ability to run the amount of PEMF treatments for PsA and fibro because an electric heating pad can interfere with my device.
 I have swapped my heat source with a hot water bottle for use at home.
 While on the go, I bring along a recently purchased portable battery operated heating pad.
 So while away from home I will have to alternate heat and PEMF, but at home where I spend most of my time, I can return to full treatments.

 The reason I share my experience is to demonstrate how use for chronic pain is not a one-time shot.
 It requires daily diligence and commitment.
 And that while it does not address all of my pain, it relieves the pain I experience from fibromyalgia and psoriatic arthritis so well that my only current uncontrollable pain is from endometriosis.
 I can’t imagine severely flaring from all of my chronic illnesses at the same time again and thanks to PEMF therapy, I don’t have to.